openmv/openmv-ide/README.md

 Linux
 -----

+Note: `libxcb-xinerama0` may be required for the installer to run.

 `./openmv-ide-linux-x86_64-*.run --al --am -c in`

 And then you will need to manually install required libraries yourself (e.g. for Ubuntu):